b1tw0rker/virtualXS/README.md

 # virtualXS
 Utility Script to create a Virtual Server out of the box.
 The script performs to optimize a RHEL8 or Centos8 Minimal Server for hosting purpose.

+WARNING: THIS SCRIPT COMES WITH ABSOLUTE NO WARRANTY,
+WARNING: THIS SCRIPT IS ABSOLUE BETA.
+DO NOT USE IT ON PRODUCTION SYSTEMS

+#    (C) 2021 by Dipl.
+Wirt.-Ing.
+Nick Herrmann
+#
+#    This program is WITHOUT ANY WARRANTY; without even the implied warranty of
+#    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 virtualXS will be distributed by dnf.
 To get install the programm on your fresh RHEL8 or CentOS 8 instalaltion do the following Steps:

 - Import the RPM-GPG Key to your system by typing: